extrafu/berrybms/README.md

 python3 berrybms/berrybms.py
 ```

 This will output tons of information and push things in MQTT.
 What's pushed in MQTT can be used by the Dash/Plotly frontend of this application.
 Alternatively, you can use the date with any other solution, like Node-RED.
+You can also add the `-d` parameter to make it run continuously, it will pause at the configured interval between each data fetch.

 If you want to try the Web GUI, simply do: